 I find it helpful to consider three questions when choosing a sprint goal: Why do we carry out the sprint?
-How do we reach its goal?
+How do we reach the desired goal?
 And how do we know that the goal has been met?
 My sprint goal template therefore consists of three main parts: the actual goal, the method employed to reach the goal, and the metrics to determine if the goal has been met.
 It additionally provides a header section that allows you to state to which product and sprint the goal belongs, as the picture below shows.
 You can download the template as a PDF from romanpichler.com/tools/sprint-goal-template/ or by clicking on the image below.

-The template above has grown out of my experience of working with Scrum for more than ten years, and it is inspired by the scientific method.
+The template above has grown out of my experience of working with Scrum, and it is inspired by the scientific method.
 Let’s have a look at the template sections in more detail.

 The Goal Section

 The goal section states why it is worthwhile to undertake the sprint.
 You can think of the goal as the outcome you want to achieve with the sprint and the benefit you’d like to create.
 Examples are:

 - Test an assumption about the user interaction and learn what works best for the user, for instance: “Will users be willing to register before using the product features?”